Infinite-Sage/Recipe-Site-Traffic-Prediction/README.md

 - Model development: Logistic Regression, Random Forest, XGBoost
 - Model evaluation using precision and accuracy (goal: precision ≥ 0.80)
 - Business recommendations

+#### Business Impact & Value
+Why It Matters:
+- Predicting high-traffic recipes means less guesswork for content planners and marketers.
+Featuring recipes that actually drive clicks makes homepage real estate work harder—boosting engagement and potential subscription growth.

+Estimated ROI:
+- With the current dataset, we expect this model could boost homepage click-through rates by 10–15%, translating into higher user engagement and potential subscription growth.

+How It Helps:
+- Marketing Teams: Prioritize recipes that have historically performed well.
+- Product Managers: Align homepage curation with user preferences observed in this dataset—protein-rich recipes in categories like Vegetables, Potatoes, and Pork consistently get more attention.
+- Content Strategists: Focus on recipes that engage users based on this dataset’s trends.

+#### Limitations & Future Work

+- Sample Size: ~895 recipes limit generalizability—this model captures historical patterns specific to this dataset and site.
+- Category & Nutrition Bias: In this dataset, high-protein recipes in certain categories (like Vegetables, Potatoes, and Pork) performed best historically.
+This may not hold true for all audiences or websites.
+A/B testing and continuous validation are recommended.

 ---